Azure/CARML-Learn/docs/wiki/Lab 8 - Build an ACR-driven solution.md

-In this lab, you will convert the
+In this lab, you will
+- Update the template you created in Lab 1 to leverage the modules you published to the ACR instead and
+- Learn how to extend the template with new solutions

 ### _Navigation_
 - [Step 1 - Modify the workload file to use Bicep Registry](#Step-1---Modify-the-workload-file-to-use-Bicep-Registry)